qrzn23/min/wip/confessions/content.md

 (As I revise these pages for the press, I find myself constantly annoyed by having to try to find long roundabout “rational” explanations for all the wonders I have seen and heard.
 It is silly, too, now that we are getting clear at last of the obsession of Victorian cocksure materialism — science disguised as a fat hausfrau!)

-Footnotes:

-[1] At that time headquarters of Evangelicalism.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 48.
+### Chapter 48.

 Life in the jungle has many incidents of a more frequent and less amusing type.
 One night, also in a baghla, I got up to get Rose her medicine.
 I had left the candle on the table some distance from the beds, which was foolish.
 On lighting it, I discovered without enthusiasm that between me and the bed was a krait some eighteen inches long — and I had walked barefoot over him!
 A krait can kill you in a very few minutes, though not without producing symptoms of the utmost interest to any serious student of nature.
-I was entirely helpless; I was reduced to the ingnominous expedient of getting on the table and calling to the servants outside to bring a lamp, precaution and force majeure.
+I was entirely helpless; I was reduced to the ingnominous expedient of getting on the table and calling to the servants outside to bring a lamp, precaution and *force majeure.*

 Animals are not the only danger of this district.
 There are many dangerous diseases, especially tetanus.
 While I was in Calcutta, an acquaintance of mine, walking home from the theatre, slipped and saved himself by putting his hands to the ground.
 He scratched himself slightly and died within three days.